opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ''''''''''''''''''''''''''
 Instead of animating a level by starting every time from a blank frame, you can duplicate a vector drawing and make subsequent modifications.
 You can do it even if the drawings are painted, because the styles used to paint will automatically follow the shape of the areas you modify (see  :ref:`Editing Drawings <editing_drawings>`  ).

-The sequence of the animation level drawings can be easily controlled in the level strip.
+The sequence of the animation level drawings can be easily controlled in the Level Strip.

-You can use both the Edit > Duplicate Drawing command and the standard Copy and Paste commands to make a copy of a drawing that you can later modify to create slight movements.
+You can use both the Edit > **Duplicate Drawing** command and the standard **Copy** and **Paste** commands to make a copy of a drawing that you can later modify to create slight movements.

-When you use the Duplicate Drawing command, the selected drawing is duplicated in the following frame.
-If the following frame already contains a drawing, it is shifted down in order to insert the duplicated drawing in the sequence.
+When you use the **Duplicate Drawing** command, the selected drawing is duplicated in the following frame.
+If the following frame already contains a drawing, it's shifted down in order to insert the duplicated drawing in the sequence.

-When you use the Copy and Paste commands, you can also decide the frame of the level strip where you want to paste the drawing.
+When you use the **Copy** and **Paste** commands, you can also decide the frame of the Level Strip where you want to paste the drawing.

 Once finished, you can make a copy of the modified drawing, and modify it in its turn.
 You can go on duplicating and modifying drawings until you complete the animation level.

 .. tip:: **To create an animation level by modelling vector drawings:**

-    1. In the , select a drawing of the vector animation level you want to edit.
+    1. In the Viewer, select a drawing of the vector animation level you want to edit.

-    2. In the level strip, select the drawing you want to duplicate.
+    2. In the Level Strip, select the drawing you want to duplicate.

     3. Copy the selected drawing in the following frame by doing one of the following:

-    - Choose Cells > Duplicate Drawing.
+    - Choose Cells > **Duplicate Drawing**.

-    - Choose Edit > Copy, then select the following frame and choose Paste.
+    - Choose Edit > **Copy**, then select the following frame and choose **Paste**.

-    4. Select the new drawing in the level strip.
+    4. Select the new drawing in the Level Strip.

     5. Use modifier tools to modify the drawing.